 We do not intend to acquire securities issued by any investment company that exceed the limits imposed by the Investment Company Act.
-Under such limits, except for registered money market funds, we generally cannot acquire more than 3% of the voting stock of any registered investment company, invest more than 5% of the value of our total assets in the securities of one registered investment company or invest more than 10% of the value of our total assets in the securities of registered investment companies in the aggregate.
-The portion of our portfolio invested in securities issued by investment companies ordinarily will subject stockholders to additional indirect expenses.
+Under such limits, except for registered money market funds, we generally cannot acquire more than 3% of the voting stock of any registered investment company, invest more than 5% of the value of our total assets in the securities of one registered investment company or invest more than 10% of the value of our total assets in the securities of our portfolio invested in securities issued by investment companies ordinarily will subject stockholders to additional indirect expenses.
 None of the policies described above is fundamental and each such policy may be changed without stockholder approval, subject to any limitations imposed by the Investment Company Act.